team-awesome-170/docs/vision_and_scope.md

 ## 1.2 Business Opportunity

 ## 1.3 Business Objectives
-	The team shall create a database system that automatically updates the required Faculty information into printed information cards.
-The team shall use tools like github and slack to communicate and collaborate throughout the semester to create a fleshed out SRS for the project.
+	The business objective is to create an automated tool where it takes the required information from a database system and use that information to generate faculty information cards.
 ## 1.4 Success Metrics
 	Acceptance criteria 1: The system should includes the automation of the necessary information being printed into all the cards using information provided by the user.
 	Acceptance criteria 2: The system should also be capable of printing a single card upon request.